paolo-projects/esp8266-relay-server/README.md

 # The clients

-The SerialMap class, which is at the base of the protocol, has been ported into a few programming languages, and you will find a few examples of its usage into the `client_examples` folder.
-The Java example can be easily put into an Android project.
+The SerialMap class, which is at the base of the protocol, has been ported into a few programming languages, and you will find a few examples of its usage into the [/client_examples](/client_examples) folder.
+The [Java example](/client_examples/java) can be easily put into an Android project.

 # Further developments